Skip to content

 Optional debugging flags for truth-matching

-The truth-matching code has some optional debugging flags that can be set if one:
+The truth-matching code has some optional debugging flags that can be set if one wants to:

 Once this is done, the postprocessed ntuples will contain a truthmatch branch that encodes what type of decay the event was successfully truth-matched to, or truthmatch=0 if the event failed to pass the truth-matching requirements.
 The encoding scheme for truthmatch works as follows: truthmatch=a1b1b2c1c2d1 where